Frey Wille: Operations and products

-All FREYWILLE pieces are hand-made in Vienna.
-Until around 2010, under contract, FREYWILLE produced the enamel jewellery for Hermès.
+The company has its factory and offices in one building in central Vienna.
+All of its jewellery pieces are hand-made in Vienna; the forms are brass, set with enamel pieces.
+Until 2010, under contract, FreyWille produced the enamel jewellery for Hermès.
 Its scarves are designed in Vienna and made in Italy; its watches are made in Switzerland and set with enamel pieces in Vienna.
-And until around 2014, FREYWILLE offered handbags, also made in Italy, which cost as much as US$5,000.
+Until 2014, FreyWille offered handbags, also made in Italy.
 The company also sells watches and Swiss-made writing instruments.
-By 2022, FREYWILLE had discontinued its men's line; consisted of watches, rings, belts, ties and writing instruments.
+By 2022, FreyWille had discontinued its men's line.

 Designs

-Adele Bloch-Bauer I, which sold for a record $135 million in 2006.
-Neue Galerie New York.
+Adele Bloch-Bauer I. Neue Galerie New York.

-FREYWILLE designs use colorful motifs and the infusion of 24k gold.
-They are either designed with ideas from the company's artists, such as the "Ode to Joy of Life" collection, or by using motifs from mythology, such as the Egyptian collection, or based on the works of influential artists.
+The company's chief designer is Simone Grünberger-Wille, who is married to Dr. Wille.
+FreyWille designs use colorful motifs in fire enamel infused with 24k gold; its white pieces are of rhodium-palladium.
+They are either designed with ideas from the company's artists, by using motifs from mythology, or based on the works of well-known artists.

-In the 1990s the Fondation Monet in Giverny approached the company and asked them to create a collection inspired by Monet.
+In the 1990s the Fondation Monet in Giverny approached the company and asked them to create a collection inspired by Claude Monet.
 Soon after, a collection was created for the Victoria and Albert Museum based on works by William Morris.
 Collections have also been created based on the works of Gustav Klimt, Friedensreich Hundertwasser, Alphonse Mucha, Vincent van Gogh and Paul Gauguin.